When TUPE regulations apply

 TUPE does not apply to transfers within the public sector where the employer does not change.
 For example, transfers within the Civil Service.
 But you will still get similar protections.

-Types of transfer protected under TUPE
+Types of transfer TUPE applies to

 - business transfers